CcConStanTine/Paint-It/README.md

 # Paint-It!🕹️

-Simple desktop game in Java, which I invented and created during second year of studies for Object Programming classes.
+Desktop game in Java, which I invented and created during second year of studies for Object Programming classes.

 ### Description